MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/get-location.md

 ### Step 1: Request access to the user's location

-Unless your app has Consentless Location capability (see note), you must request access to the user's location by using the [**RequestAccessAsync**](https://msdn.microsoft.com/library/windows/apps/dn859152) method before attempting to access the location.
+Unless your app has coarse location capability (see note), you must request access to the user's location by using the [**RequestAccessAsync**](https://msdn.microsoft.com/library/windows/apps/dn859152) method before attempting to access the location.
 You must call the **RequestAccessAsync** method from the UI thread and your app must be in the foreground.
 Your app will not be able to access the user's location information until after the user grants permission to your app.\*

 ```csharp
 using Windows.Devices.Geolocation;